ryanoglesby08/react-bare-app/README.md

 WIP

 This is a minimal React application to give me a starting point for future projects, and illustrate some basic principles.

+Keep in mind that the front end space changes extremeley rapidly.
+This repo may be out of date, especially the dependency versions specified in the "package.json" file.

 What's included here:
 Running tasks/scripts